Carbuncle (legendary creature): Brazilian or Guarani mythology

 In the state Rio Grande do Sul of Brazil, the lore of the carbúnculo as a fabulous animal and provender of riches (Note: propiciador de riquezas) had formed around the time of conquest, and was spread through missionaries.
 Conflation with this tradition may have created the mythical lizard known in the Guarani languages as the teiniaguá (Note: Spelling forms: teiuiaguá, teiniaguá, Or teiú-yaguá, also "teyuyaguae[s]" by Granada.), though others only concede vaguely that there was some sort of Christian influence on the lore of the teiniaguá in Tupi-Guarani mythology.

 The notion that the "red devil" (anhangapitã, añangapitanga (Note: Translated meaning in Portuguese: "Diabo Vermelho", from Guarani: anhangá 'spirit, devil' + pinta 'red')), the Andean carbunco (carbúnculo) and the teiniaguá of the missionaries are the same creature by different names was held by Spanish philologist Daniel Granada, but his insistence on equating the three has faced criticism.
-A connection between the carbúnculo and the mythical Tupi-Guarani serpent mboitatá has also been proposed by Granada and Carlos Teschauer, but refuted by Câmara Cascudo who didn't think the serpent was connected with gold.
+A connection between the carbúnculo and the mythical Tupi-Guarani serpent mboitatá has also been proposed by Granada and Carlos Teschauer, but refuted by Câmara Cascudo who didn't think the serpent was connected with gold (thus pointing out that there was no valid common motif relating to "hidden treasure").
 In addition, Granada or Teschauer had thought the golden lizard (lagarto-de-ouro) from the Mãe-do-Ouro cycle could be connected to the carbunco.

 Algerian attestation

 According to a letter from Oran, Algeria dated 29 August 1736, a Spanish soldier (Note: Infantryman named Andres de Ribas, from Ardales, Andalusia.) who was stationed there at the fort (of Castillo de San Gregorio) claimed to have caught a carbuncle (carbunclo, annotated as what the Greeks call "Pyropos") with a shining gem lodged in its forehead.
-Its was initially witnessed nightly by a number of men around 12 midnight, a short distance away from this fort, as a dazzling glow at Cubo de San Roque (apparently a hole or cave).
+It was initially witnessed nightly by a number of men around 12 midnight, a short distance away from this fort, as a dazzling glow at Cubo de San Roque (apparently a hole or cave).
 The soldier came off duty one midnight and encountered the dazzling creature emerging from the said cave.
 It was a "small animal like a weasel (comadreja), with dark brown fur that was very soft and smooth, a short tail a little less bushier than a squirrel's, its front or back paws and body like a weasel, its head long, its eyes large and beautiful, and between them, in the middle of the forehead, a singular Stone like a hazelnut in the shape of a diamond point, which is covered with a little cap, or hood of skin".
 This cap had to be peeled back forcibly in order to see the stone while it was alive.
 It wouldn't take food so it was slaughtered and skinned after two days.
 (Note: Published in Gazeta de Mexico Num.
 118, Sept.
-1737, reprinted in León ed.
-(1903).)
+1737, reprinted in (León 1903).)